Gravitational Waves from Hierarchical Triple Systems with Kozai-Lidov Oscillation: Waveform, Spectra and Observability of GWs with KL Oscillations

 The initial eccentricities are $e_{\rm in}=e_{\rm out}=0$, but the relative inclination is chosen to be $I=90^\circ$.
 We show the time evolution of the eccentricity $e_{\rm in}$ and the relative inclination $I$ for one KL oscillation cycle in Fig ~\ref{fig:KL}.
 We have run our code for several values of inclination varying from 40$^\circ$ to 90$^\circ$, for which we obtain stable KL oscillations.
+For $I=90^\circ$, we find the maximum value of the eccentricity as $e_{\rm in, max}\approx 0.987$, while $e_{\rm in, max}\approx 0.02$ for $I=40^\circ$.
+For lower values for relative inclination, we find lower maximum eccentricities as expected from Eq. (\ref{eq:theta}).
+In this paper, we show the result for $I=90^\circ$, which gives the largest strain of the GWs, but we find that even for the case of $I=50^\circ$, in which the maximum eccentricity is about 0.42, the strain of the GWs can reach the observable sensitivity of LISA (see the yellow curve ($e_{\rm in}=0.361$) in Fig. \ref{fig:hfplot_A}).